 What’s the best way to counteract this effect?
 The solution is multi-faceted – slow down oil production, and remove the buildup of dead skin cells.

 Here are some tips to get you started!

-1) Double check your cleanser + Use specialized cleansers to start breaking down the buildup…
+Double-check your cleanser + Use specialized cleansers to start breaking down the buildup.

 If you’re not using the right cleanser for your skin, the buildup can become worse AND oil production can increase.

-Find the right cleanser for your skin here (How to Pick a Cleanser for Acne Prone Skin)
+Find the right cleanser for your skin with this quick quiz.

 Our skin will soon feel the effects of the cooler winds arriving here in North America, and supporting the deep layers of your skin by feeding them lots of hydration is a great first step in prepping your skin for the seasonal changes and buffer your skin from the skin troubles that can come along with cooler weather, less sun, and the furnace pumping out dry air.